middelmatigheid/email-sorter/README.md

 To identify an email from first five groups we can search for special keywords, list of which you can see in config.yaml file, you can always change the config by adding your own categories and keywords.
 To find keywords regular expressions were used.
 Files with format different from .txt go to **Not an email** folder.
-And files without any key word are being moved to **Unknown category**.
+And files without any key word are being moved to **Unknown category**

 The sorter has an input and output folders, each of one can be specified in config.
 To sort files, move them to input folder.
 The files would be sorted into different folders in the output folder.
-You can choose to run your script once ot keep it running to sort your emails in real time.
+You can choose to run your script once ot keep it running to sort your emails in real time

 To check an email for keyword, regular expressions for each category are being used.
 Each keyword has its own weight.
 The more total sum of found keywords, the more likely the email belongs to this category.
 If an email has same total sum in two different categories, the category is being identified by amount of word met.
-If the sum stays the same, the lower your amount of words, the higher score per found word, the more likely it is the right category.
+If the sum stays the same, the lower your amount of words, the higher score per found word, the more likely it is the right category

 An additional logging is being provided.
 The info about moving files and errors are being written to the logs.
 It the logs are enabled.
 You can specify logs' level and file in configuration.
-The logs are being written to the console and the file at the same time.
+The logs are being written to the console and the file at the same time

 Total statistic is shown at the end.
-You can see total amount of files proceeded and amount of emails in each category.
+You can see total amount of files proceeded and amount of emails in each category

 # Downloading and running the script